 Scientists discovered a greater tendency to become agitated when ignored.
 And in addition, lower trainability but also lower fear of noise.

 These trends are based on owner-observed differences between Labrador colors.
-Therefore, this won’t necessarily be passed on to a chocolate Labradoodle.
+So, this won’t necessarily be passed on to a chocolate Labradoodle.

 Of course, the temperament of the individual Labrador parent will be a large influence.